sinusinu/Flora/README.md

 ## About

-Flora aims to be a just-enough game dev framework that does the dirty works for you - without too much restriction and over-packed features.
+Flora aims to be a just-enough framework that does the dirty works for you - without too much restriction and over-packed features.
 It is heavily influenced by [libGDX](https://github.com/libgdx/libgdx/), and took a lot of concepts from it.

-It is built on .NET 5 and SDL2, so while it could be cross-platform, currently only Windows is considered as a supported platform.
+Since it is built on .NET 5 and SDL2, it could be theoretically cross-platform, but currently only Windows is considered as a supported platform.
 With some modification, it will probably run on Linux or macOS, but those platforms are not officially supported for now.

 ## Documentation

-[Wiki](https://github.com/sinusinu/Flora/wiki) is currently being written.
+For basic usages, check out the [wiki](https://github.com/sinusinu/Flora/wiki).

 Flora's public functions are usually documented with [documentation comments](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments), so check out the sources if you need more info.